Tarini Khuro: Jekhane Bhooter Bhoy (2012)

 This is the first feature film based on Tarini Khuro, which is directed by Sandip Ray.
 This is an anthology film with three stories- Satyajit Ray's Anath Babur Bhoy and Brown Saheber Bari.
 The last one was Sharadindu Bandyopadhyay’s Bhut Bhabishyat.(initially four stories were supposed to be filmed, but the fourth one, Lucknowe Duel was dropped later to avoid the length).
 Tarini Khuro was played by Paran Bandyopadhyay.

-The Storyteller (TBA)
+The Storyteller (2022)

-The second film based on Tarini Khuro.
-It will be a Hindi film and Paresh Rawal will portray Tarini Khuro here.
-The film will also feature actor Adil Hussain.
+A Hindi-language featuring Paresh Rawal as Tarini Khuro was released in 2022.
+The film also features actor Adil Hussain.
+The film premiered at the 27th Busan International Film Festival in October 2022 and was released on 28 January 2025 on Disney+ Hotstar.

 Television

 Juti (1997)

 The story Juti was filmed in the Telefilm Series Satyajiter Goppo.
 Saswata Chattopadhyay was seen as Tarini Khuro.

 Tollywoodey Tarinikhuro (2001)

 Later Tollywoodey Tarinikhuro was filmed in the Satyajiter Priyo Goppo series.
 Portrayed by Subhendu Chatterjee and Saswata Chattopadhyay as Tarini Khuro.